 I recently heard somebody say that one of the ways to endure well in ministry is to realize that ministry is not about you, it’s all about Jesus.
 The same is true of marriage.
 When you embrace that marriage is about Jesus first, and you and your wife second, one of the secrets of a […]

 To my friends who are no longer friends with Jesus: I want you to know that if I am aware of you walking away from Jesus, I have prayed for you and even cried for you.
 A couple of years ago I was reading The Last Battle from C.S.
 Lewis’s “The Chronicles of Narnia” to […]

 I know that God is always doing a million things and that we are usually only aware of a few of them, but as a pastor, I literally get to see God’s invisible hand working out his plan for his glory and his people’s good every week.

 The first words that your resurrected ears will hear are Jesus saying to you something like, arise–come out of that grave!

 Death for the Christian is beautiful because it brings us to the place we were made for.

-The supremacy of Christ over all things is what makes preaching him valuable, whether it is to 30 or 3,000.
+The value of preaching is in Christ himself.
+His supremacy over all things makes all preaching valuable, whether it’s to 30 or 3,000 people.

 When we come across big, "technical" words in our preaching and Bible study, we should use, study, and explain those words, rather than skirting around them or simply glossing over them with an alternative phrase.